Three big asset managers file joint climate resolutions at J-Power - NewsBreak

 Last month, climate activist groups including Japan’s Kiko Network and Australia’s Market Forces jointly submitted shareholder resolutions to four Tokyo-listed companies urging greater commitment to tackling climate change.

-The four included Sumitomo Mitsui Financial Group (8316.T) and Tokyo Electric Power, known as Tepco (9501.T). read more
+The four included Sumitomo Mitsui Financial Group and Tokyo Electric Power, known as Tepco.

 Under Japanese corporate law, shareholder proposals on climate change would usually have to take the form of an amendment of the company’s articles of incorporation.